Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 Delivery Systems and Treatment Plans:

 I can’t be of much help to you with that.
 Dr. Robinson of the Center for Comparative and Integrative Pain Medicine at the Colorado State Veterinary School had some advice for me.
-She suggested contacting a member of the IVAPM ( The International Veterinary Academy of Pain Management ).
+She suggested contacting a member of the IVAPM (The International Veterinary Academy of Pain Management).
 I think that was excellent advice – certainly better than trusting what you read online or in the popular press or the advice you get at your local medical marijuana outlet.
 Topically applied cannabis seems to be a current rage.
-We know very little about the ability of these products to penetrate through the skin or if they enter the blood once they do.
+We know very little about the ability of these products to penetrate the skin or if they enter the blood once they do.
 If, for instance, they do penetrate the skin and if they only worked locally on local CB1 receptors, perhaps the brain effects that appeared to occur in dogs receiving cannabinoids orally might be avoided.
 We do not know.

 Might One Pet Handle Cannabis and Cannabinoids Better Than Another?
 Could There Be Interaction With Other Medications My Pet Is Receiving?